-Objective: That Discretionary uses do not cause an unreasonable loss of amenity to adjacent sensitive uses.
-Acceptable Solutions Performance Criteria A1 P1 Hours of operation of a use listed as Discretionary, excluding Emergency Services, must be within the hours of: (a) 7.00am to 7.00pm Monday to Friday; and (b) 8.00am to 6.00pm Saturday and Sunday.
-Hours of operation of a use listed as Discretionary, excluding Emergency Services, must not cause an unreasonable loss of amenity to adjacent sensitive uses, having regard to: (a) the timing, duration or extent of vehicle movements; and (b) noise, lighting or other emissions.
-A2 P2 External lighting for a use listed as Discretionary: External lighting for a use listed as Discretionary, (a) must not operate within the hours of 8.00pm to 6.00am, excluding any security lighting; and must not cause an unreasonable loss of amenity to adjacent sensitive uses, having regard to: ' ' phting must be baffled so that direct not extend into the adjoining (a) the number of proposed light sources and their intensity; property. (b) the location of the proposed light sources; (c) the topography of the site; and (d) any existing light sources.
+Obje ective: That Discretionary uses do not cause an unreasonable loss of amenity to adjacent sensitive uses.
+Acc eptable Sol utions Performance Criteria A1 P1 Hours of operation of a use listed as Discretionary, excluding Emergency Services, must be within the hours of: (a) 7.00am to 7.00pm Monday to Friday; and (b) 8.00am to 6.00pm Saturday and Sunday. gency Services, must be within the 7.00pm Monday to Friday; and Hours of operation of a use listed as Discretionary, excluding Emergency Services, must not cause an unreasonable loss of amenity to adjacent sensitive uses, having regard to: (a) the timing, duration or extent of vehicle movements; and (b) noise, lighting or other emissions.
+A2 P2 Exte rnal lighting for a use listed as Discretionary: External lighting for a use listed as Discretionary, (a) (a) must not operate within the hours of 8.00pm to 6.00am, excluding any security lighting; and must not cause an unreasonable loss of amenity to adjacent sensitive uses, having regard to: (b) hting must be baffled so that direct not extend into the adjoining (a) the number of proposed light sources and their intensity; property. (b) the location of the proposed light sources; (c) the topography of the site; and (d) any existing light sources.

+A3 P3
-Commercial vehicle movements and the unloading and loading of commercial vehicles for a use listed as Discretionary, excluding Emergency Services, must be within the hours of:

-- (a) 7:00am to 8:00pm Monday to Friday;

-- (b) 9:00am to 12 noon Saturday; and

-- (c) nil on Sunday and public holidays.

-Commercial vehicle movements and the unloading and loading of commercial vehicles for a use listed as Discretionary, excluding Emergency Services, must not cause an unreasonable loss of amenity to adjacent sensitive uses, having regard to:

-- (a) the extent and timing of traffic generation; - (b) the dispatch of goods and materials; and - (c) existing levels of amenity.
+Commercial vehicle movements and the unloading and loading of commercial vehicles for a use listed as Discretionary, excluding Emergency Services, must be within the hours of: (a) 7:00am to 8:00pm Monday to Friday; (b) 9:00am to 12 noon Saturday; and (c) nil on Sunday and public holidays.
+Commercial vehicle movements and the unloading and loading of commercial vehicles for a use listed as Discretionary, excluding Emergency Services, must not cause an unreasonable loss of amenity to adjacent sensitive uses, having regard to: (a) the extent and timing of traffic generation; (b) the dispatch of goods and materials; and (c) existing levels of amenity.

+A4 P4

+No Acceptable Solution.
 A use listed as Discretionary must not cause an unreasonable loss of amenity to adjacent sensitive uses, having regard to:

-- (a) the intensity and scale of the use;
+(a) the intensity and scale of the use;

-- (b) the emissions generated by the use;
+(b) the emissions generated by the use;

-- (c) the type and intensity of traffic generated by the use;
+(c) the type and intensity of traffic generated by the use;

-- (d) the impact on the character of the area; and
+(d) the impact on the character of the area; and

-- (e) the need for the use in that location.
+(e) the need for the use in that location.

-That Visitor Accommodation:
+9.3.2 Visitor Accommodation

-- (a) is of a scale that is compatible with the character and use of the area; - (b) does not cause an unreasonable loss of privacy; and - (c) does not impact the safety and efficiency of local roads or rights of way.
+Acceptable So olutions Performance Criteria 1 (b) does not cause an unreasonable loss of residential amenity; and(c) does not impact the safety and efficiency of local roads or rights of way.
+Objective: That Visitor Accommodation: (a) is compatible with the character a and use of the area;